GioF71/mpd-alsa-docker/README.md

-# upmpdcli-docker - a Docker image for upmpdcli
+# mpd-alsa-docker - a Docker image for mpd with alsa

 ## Reference